 While the heropreneur narrative is an alluring one, it’s crucial for social innovators to keep their focus on the real goal of making progress on big social issues for the good of people and planet.
 The real heroes in social impact are the unsung ones: the people striving together to solve the biggest problems in the world, without a thought for recognition or reward.
 The world needs more of these people, now more than ever - and you could be one of them!

 At Skills of the Modern Age, we call these people The Good People.
-We’ve developed a 5-week blended learning journey to equip social innovators with the skills, tools and frameworks you need shift your thinking and make a genuine impact.
-We take a limited amount of people in each online cohort, and and we’re looking for changemakers from all over the world to join us.
-With tickets starting at just $199, don’t miss your chance to become one of The Good People!
+We’ve developed a brand new online self-paced learning journey to equip social innovators with the skills, tools and frameworks you need shift your thinking and make a genuine impact.
+With tickets starting at just $149 don’t miss your chance to become one of The Good People!

 From its humble beginnings at Google in 2010 as an approach to innovation - the Design Sprint has become a tried-and-true method for companies and teams to rapidly find solutions to head-scratching problems.
 Because of their popularity and promotion by big companies for different purposes it can be a bit confusing to navigate and understand the world of Design Sprints.
 Below we’ll share some tips for how to get the most out of your Design Sprint.’